Art in the Parks

 - To what extent does the project contribute to the well-being of the community the applicant serves and/or represents?

 - To what extent will the project be accessible, safe and welcoming for attendees?
-If the project touches on difficult or traumatic subject matter for others in your project, how will the applicant navigate that?
+If the project touches on difficult or traumatic subject matter for others, how will the applicant navigate that?
 Will partnering organizations be involved who can help navigate?

 - How will the project include equitable decision making, collaboration, consultation, participation, empowerment and/or deepen relationships with the communities the applicant serves and/or represents?